ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 ```

 Wait for the pool to reconcile.
 This triggers a rolling drain + reboot of
- existing nodes, one at a time, since they switch pools — make sure the
+ existing nodes, one at a time, since they switch pools --make sure the
  pool has n+1 capacity if you cannot tolerate disruption:

 ```bash